Yajurva114/Meetsy-Web/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and written in Typescript.

-# Link
+# Meetsy

-Link is a social networking platform enabling users to share their internet presence instantly.
-The website offers dynamic endpoints enabling Link's functionality.
+Meetsy is a social networking platform enabling users to share their internet presence instantly.
+The website offers dynamic endpoints enabling Meetsy's functionality.
 Every user has his/her unique link address given by https://link-topaz.vercel.app/{_id} where the _id is a unique parameter determined by MongoDB (stored as a object of class ObjectId in the database).

 ### Architecture: